OndrejNepozitek/Edgar-Unity/docs/generators/post-process.md

 ### 2. Copy rooms to shared tilemaps

 In this step, the generator copies individual rooms to shared tilemaps.
 If we use corridors, it is important to first copy other rooms and only then corridors.
-By doing so, corridors will make holes into walls of other rooms so we can go from one room to another.
+By doing so, corridors will make holes into the walls of other rooms so we can go from one room to another.

 ### 3. Center grid